-Popper / Eccles claiming there are three worlds in an "I"-person (1) the physical world, (2) world of Psyche (3) and Metaphysical one, Popper, Karl Raimund / Eccles, John Carew, The Self and its Brain (1977), pp. 61.
+Popper / Eccles claiming there are three worlds in an "I"- person (1) the physical world, (2) world of Psyche (3) and Metaphysical one, Popper, Karl Raimund / Eccles, John Carew, The Self and its Brain (1977), pp. 61.
 Similar: Stephan, Burkhard, Biosozialstrukturen und Menschwerdung, in: Eichler, Bernd H. (Bearb.) / Löther, Rolf (Hrsg.), Tiersozietäten und Menschengesellschaften: philosophische und evolutionsbiologische Aspekte der Soziogenese (1988), 97 ff., 112 ff.

-- (2) "Ethical approach".
-Punishment is done fairly (for peers), too.
-This is the oral accusation and oral condemnation combined with the expectation to accept individual guilt.
-Even plea bargaining or deals are part of that communicative side of prosecution and trial.
-Added to this, are the registration and the whole social labeling an aspect of imprisonment. - (3) "Empathetic approach".
+(3) "Empathetic approach".
 Punishment is executed solidary (help for members).
-In so far as it includes the ideals of rehabilitation, probation, parole or personal amnesty. - 187 All three approaches are needed.
-But when punishment involves prison, the physical approach dominates the reality of the conviction, at least for the prisoner who is forced to undergo imprisonment. - 188 That differs from (the understanding of punishment in light of the law) in light of law, because all law is based on a normative and not an empirical approach.
+In so far as it includes the ideals of rehabilitation, probation, parole or personal amnesty.

+All three approaches are needed.
+But when punishment involves 187 prison, the physical approach dominates the reality of the conviction, at least for the prisoner who is forced to undergo imprisonment.

+That differs from (the understanding of punishment in light of the law) 188 in light of law, because all law is based on a normative and not an empirical approach.
 Therefore the active and the passive side are to be regarded.
 Law deals actively with consequences of existing facts or of expectations.
 Its main goal is "to right the wrong" and to protect freedom.
 Therefore it is much more grounded on symbolic communication than on tolerating hard facts passively.
-We democrats are seduced by the law into another world, forgetting the pain of facts. - 189 Of course, there is the bridge for both, the convicted individual and the cultural world of right and duties.
+We democrats are seduced by the law into another world, forgetting the pain of facts.

+Of course, there is the bridge for both, the convicted individual and 189 the cultural world of right and duties.
 It is the constitution with its pragmatic and political background.
-But only for the good ones the law, the lawyers and for the whole civil society the main preference is given by framework of constitutions of Western nations.
+But only for the good ones - the law, the lawyers and for the whole civil society - the main preference is given by framework of constitutions of Western nations.
 Nevertheless, let us take this point of view.
 The national constitutions are founded on the Western culture of humanism.
 And maybe there is a layer of a collective supranational transatlantic or Western "We-group feeling" too, which is still nourished by our common spiritual and moral heritage and by a transnational dialog.

-Even the global fundamental human rights are grounded on 190 the Western Humanism and on the "universal We-group" feeling that all humans are reasonable persons.
+Even the global fundamental human rights are grounded on the Western Humanism and on the "universal We-group" feeling that all humans are reasonable persons.
 Some Eastern cultures could say that this is a mere reduction from the wider animistic thinking that there is a holy spirit in every "being" on earth.
 A Western "We-group" includes, by the way, a nearly constant Western communication.
 And universal human rights need for their cultural existence an enduring global communication, to build up a cultural "We-group".

-That means "inside" of a special country or within the 191 Western community or "inside" the range of the universal human rights there are no "out-laws" and no mere "human objects".
+That means "inside" of a special country or within the Western community or "inside" the range of the universal human rights there are no "out-laws" and no mere "human objects".

-But let us remember, every "actor" is able to quit every kind 192 of "We-group".
+192 But let us remember, every "actor" is able to quit every kind of "Wegroup".